WafaaAlhussain/localLibrary_django/README.md

 # localLibrary_django
-this is locallibray example described in MDN web docs in Django Tutorials
+This is locallibray example described in MDN web docs in Django Tutorials